South Australian Liberal Party: Opposition (2002–2018)

 Kerin only held office for three months before leading the Liberals into a statutory general election in 2002.
 The Liberals lost two seats to Labor, but won a paper-thin majority of the two-party vote.
 The balance of power rested with four conservative crossbenchers.
 They unexpectedly announced their support for Labor, making Labor leader Mike Rann premier-designate by one seat.
 However, Kerin announced that he still had a mandate to govern based on winning the two-party vote.
 He insisted that he would not resign unless Rann demonstrated he had support on the House floor to govern.
 Three weeks of deadlock ended in March, when Kerin called a confidence motion in his own government.
 He lost, and stood down in favour of Rann.

 Kerin resigned as leader following a landslide loss in 2006.
 Factional battles resulted in three leaders in less than three years–Iain Evans, Martin Hamilton-Smith and the party's first female leader, Isobel Redmond.

 The last serving parliamentarian from the LCL era, Graham Gunn, retired in 2010; he had been elected in 1970, the next-to-last election that the party fought under the LCL banner.

 On 4 February 2013, Steven Marshall was elected unopposed as Liberal leader.
 Vickie Chapman was elected as deputy leader after a contest with former party leader Iain Evans.

+At the 2014 election, under Stephen Marshall's leadership the Liberals won a total 22 seats and 53% of Two-party-preferred vote against the Labor Party but failed to formed a minority government with the two independents who were elected.

 Marshall Government (2018–2022)

+At the 2018 election, Stephen Marshall led the Liberals to victory after winning 25 seats, despite a swing against it and the Labor Party, following the newly created centralist party SA Best led by Nick Xenophon contesting 36 of the 47 seats.
+It was the first time since 2002 that the non-Labor side in South Australia had won the most seats while also winning a majority of the Two-party-preferred vote.
+At 2002 election the Liberal party won 20 seats whilst 3 independents and one Nationals were also elected.
+The Marshall government was defeated after one term at the 2022 election after winning only 16 seats out of the total of 47.
+The Two-party-preferred vote had dropped to 45.41% after a swing against of 6.52%.